Laura-Novich-OBW/glossary/Bio-Tech/Yael.md

 ### R
 <dl>
   <dt>Radiomics</dt>
-  <dd>a field of research that tries to extract large amounts of quantitative data from images by using data characterization algorithms.</dd>
+  <dd>A field of research applies data mining to medical imagery.
+This field focuses on pulling large amounts of quantitative data from images by using data  characterization algorithms.
+By using data analysis and machine learning, applications can find tumors and other areas of concern faster and with better accuracy than humans.</dd>
 </dl>